meadowdata/meadowrun/docs/reference/aws_resources.rst

 ==================================

-This page lists all AWS resources created by using meadowrun or running :code:`meadowrun-manage install`.
-All of these resources can be deleted automatically by running :code:`meadowrun-manage uninstall`.
+This page lists all AWS resources created by using meadowrun or running :code:`meadowrun-manage-ec2 install`.
+All of these resources can be deleted automatically by running :code:`meadowrun-manage-ec2 uninstall`.

 * EC2
     * Instances: tagged with "meadowrun_ec2_alloc = true"